 This publication was funded by the California Ocean Protection Council and the U.S. Geological Survey (USGS) Coastal and Marine Geology Program.
-We thank Robert Garrison (University of California, Santa Cruz) and Robert Peters (USGS) for their critical reviews that greatly improved this report.
+We thank Robert Garrison and Hilde Schwartz (both University of California, Santa Cruz) for their critical reviews that greatly improved this report.
 We are grateful to USGS editor Taryn Lindquist for helping us develop the templates and formats for this series of publications, and for invaluable editorial review and suggestions.